luisjguedes/docs-portfolio/docs/concepts/what-is-an-api.md

     ## API — Product / Business view

     An API is the interface that lets your product integrate with other tools and customers’ systems **without manual work**.

     It defines:
     - **What’s possible** (operations/capabilities)
     - **What data is exchanged** (schemas)
     - **The rules** (authentication, limits, errors, versioning)

     A good API reduces integration time, increases adoption, and lowers support costs.
 A weak API creates churn: integrations break, customers lose trust, and every change becomes risky.

-    What strong APIs/docs make clear:
+    What strong APIs and docs make clear:
     - Capabilities and constraints (what it does / doesn’t do)
-    - Versioning and backward compatibility expectations
+    - Versioning and backward-compatibility expectations
     - Reliability behaviors (retries, idempotency, rate limits)
     - Security model (auth, scopes, least privilege)